boostorg/redis/README.md

 #### Push

-The only commands that are excluded from the rules from last section are those that have RESP3 push types as response, those are
+Commands that have push response like

 * `"SUBSCRIBE"`
 * `"PSUBSCRIBE"`
 * `"UNSUBSCRIBE"`

-For example, this request
+must be not be included in the tuple.
+For example, the request below

 ```cpp
 request req;